 A Nebeus crypto account allows you to access your assets and all our crypto services such as staking, crypto-renting and taking out a crypto-backed loan.
 In addition, the account comes with our quick transfer feature, enabling you to exchange your crypto into FIAT currencies which you can send to your Money account for everyday use in a matter of instants.

 Our aim has been to allow our customers to get instant access, whenever they need it, to their assets without having to wait on their bank to make and approve the transaction on their behalf and waiting for the long processing.
 Some users even face the hustle of having their money blocked because their bank doesn’t accept crypto-related operations.

 Nebeus Money accounts help our customers transfer money into their Crypto accounts or even into third-party accounts without any of the mentioned problems.
-Users can use their Money account just like they would do a traditional bank, they can receive funds from third parties, even pay bills online instantaneously, receive their salary, and more.
+Users can use their Money account just like they would do a traditional bank, including receiving international payments from third parties, even pay bills online instantaneously, receive their salary, and more.

 We're offering three different Money accounts to cater to every level of crypto investor.